PrintClose

 • Education

 The aging of the population will have an impact on government spending.
-The drop in the number of children should result in less spending on education for children and more on adult education.
+The drop in the number of children should result in less spending on education for children and more spending on adult education.

 • Work and retirement